-Results show that our model is very effective in estimating useful pages in the sites' contents, achieving an overall accuracy of 0.763.
-As we can see, our method can accurately estimate the usefulness that most of the site pages have to particular user interests.
-Results indicate that our site customization model, which attempts to provide site visitors with valuable recommendations, has a significant potential in accurately estimating how useful is every page in a site to the user preferences.
-Based on the estimated usefulness values for the site pages, our model decides which pages to recommend to the site visitors, as well as the recommendations' ordering so as to enable customized site views for individual users.
+Results indicate that our site customization model, which attempts to provide site visitors with valuable recommendations, has a significant potential in accurately estimating the value that every page in a site has to the user interests and goals.
+Based on the estimated quality values for the site pages, our model decides which pages to recommend to the site visitors, as well as the recommendations' ordering so as to enable customized site views for individual users.